 Did your computer come with an integrated GPU, or did you add one later?
 In general, CPUs last longer than GPUs.

-Your graphics card will usually last around 3-4 years before needing an upgrade if you treat it well.
+If you treat it well, your graphics card will usually last around 3-4 years before needing an upgrade.
 On the other hand, CPUs can last up to a decade.

 Because of this difference in lifespan, you’ll likely need to replace your GPU much sooner than your central processor.